 In order to increase participation, survey questions directly related to compensation were optional.

-Some number of participants may have misrepresented their data or mis-interpreted survey questions.
+Some number of participants may have misrepresented their data.

 Thank you to the Game Audio Network Guild